-What if psychology stopped always focusing on what goes wrong with life, and also researched what goes right?
+What if psychology stopped focusing on what goes wrong in life, and researched what goes right?
 What if it put happiness, flourishing, resilience, and character to the test of science?
 And what if the outcomes were applied through counselling and coaching?
 Well in the late 1990s some leading psychologists asked such questions, and positive psychology was born.

-From the time I discovered this field I knew I was among friends.
-Having studied and taught philosophy I was doing a masters in social science for my counselling work, and I recognised that here was the perfect marriage between philosophy and science.
-Philosophy articulates a vision of life, expressing what is meaningful and good, and positive psychology researches how to make that vision real.
+I discovered this field at the perfect time.
+Having studied and taught philosophy, I was doing a masters in social science for my counselling work.
+I recognised that here was the perfect marriage between philosophy and psychology, between deep reflection and empirical testing.
+Philosophy articulates a vision of life, expressing what makes it meaningful and good, and positive psychology researches how in the practical world to make that vision happen.

 The first book I read that led me into this field was Jonathan Haidt's The Happiness Hypothesis.
 Next I moved on to Flourish by Martin Seligman, who was really the founder of this movement, which he initiated during his time as president of the American Psychological Association.
 I recommend both these books.

 One major draw-back I've found with the field is that it aims to give practical advice based on its research - that's the primary value of positive psychology - and sometimes that advice is zealous, and yet the field suffers constant replication problems.
 That is, the research is meant to guide our practice, and yet too often when a study has been repeated by somebody else, that have gotten different or even contradictory results.
 Outside the strict tradition but quite inside its area of concern, one of the most important and famous examples of this replication scandal is the work of Roy Baumeister on willpower.
 This means that you have to approach positive psychology tentatively - its subjects make it one of the most important areas of research, and yet it suffers the flaws of all the social sciences.

 But there is an area where positive psychology research and its application and practicality is exemplary: in the study of strengths and their uses.